Subaru: Subaru in Asia

 In some Asian countries outside of Japan, Subaru vehicles, parts and accessories are supplied by Motor Image Group, a wholly owned subsidiary of Tan Chong Motor.

 Subaru has entered the Philippine operations started in 1996 under the Columbian Motors Philippines ownership but withdrew in 2000.
 Subaru models were temporarily sold in GM Autoworld dealerships from 2000 to 2005.
 The brand re-entered the market in 2006 under the new management by Motor Image Pilipinas, Inc. Subaru has seventeen dealerships in the country: Greenhills, Pasig, Manila Bay, Alabang, Davao, Cebu, Cagayan de Oro, Iloilo, Santa Rosa, Batangas, Bonifacio Global City, Taguig, General Santos, Cavite, Legazpi, Albay, Camarines Sur, Bacolod, and Pampanga.
-Subaru has seen popularity in their SUV line-up in the market in recent years, with the Forester and the XV being one of their popular selling models.
+Subaru has seen popularity in its SUV line-up in the market in recent years, with the Forester and the XV being one of its popular selling models.

 Subaru cars has been exported to China since 2004.
 In 2011, Subaru and Chinese automaker Chery intended to establish a 50-50 joint venture to produce Subaru vehicles in China.
 The plan was to establish a 30 billion yen facility in Dalian, Liaoning with initial annual capacity of 50,000 cars, that would later expand to 150,000 units.
 The initial joint venture proposal was rejected by Chinese authorities, as FHI affiliate Toyota already has two joint ventures in China, which is the maximum amount allowed.
 Later in 2012, the proposal was rejected for the second time due to production overcapacity in the country.

 Subaru once had a presence in South Korea, established in 2009 in Yongsan, Seoul under Choi Seung-dal.
 Sales started in April 2010 with the Legacy, Outback and Forester as the initial lineup for the South Korean market.
 They were the fifth Japanese automobile manufacturer to enter after Toyota, Honda, Nissan and Mitsubishi.
-According to the company, they delayed their entry due to market dominance by Hyundai and Kia.
+According to the company, it delayed its entry due to market dominance by Hyundai and Kia.
 By 2012, Subaru Korea announced that they would discontinue selling 2013 car models due to low sales.

 On 23 April 2019, Subaru officially opened its production plant in Lat Krabang, Bangkok, Thailand, the plant is a joint venture between Subaru Corporation and Hong Kong-listed Tan Chong International (TCIL), which holds a 74.9 percent stake.
 The plant was formerly a Mitsubishi Fuso factory that was repurposed, and will supply Subaru vehicle to markets in Asia, including Australia and New Zealand.
 According to media interview with Glenn Tan, the plant will have a maximum capacity of 100,000 vehicles per year, and up to a maximum of 4 models to be manufactured.
 Current production in 2019 is planned for 6,000 vehicles for Forester model only.
 Indonesia has been supported by PT Plaza Auto Mega since February 2020.